26km – The Three Peaks (run/walk)

 - Mt.
 Cargill (CP)

-Portaloos will be available at the start and at Leith Valley.
+Portaloos will be available at the start and at Swampy Summit and Leith Valley Aid Stations.

 - Always listen to the advice of marshals.
 They are there for your safety.
 Also be polite and say thanks.
 They are wonderful people who have volunteered their time for your pain and pleasure.